-- L. Open space standards.
+- 6. Infrastructure.
+The uses and design shall be consistent with the available capacity of the existing street network and utility systems, or the applicant shall upgrade the infrastructure as required to accommodate the proposed PUD.
+The amount of impervious surface shall be minimized to limit the impact of stormwater runoff, in accordance with § 153.30 of this code.
+PUD's in R-1, R-2, R-3, R-4 and R-5 Districts shall be subject to the lot coverage and impervious surface standards of the underlying zoning district. - E. Open space standards.
 All PUD proposals shall incorporate open space.
 All residential PUDs shall maintain a minimum of 20% of the gross area of the site as permanent usable open space.
 All mixed-use PUDs shall maintain a minimum of 15% of the gross area of the site as permanent usable open space.
-The following design requirements apply: - I. With Village Council approval after recommendation by the Planning Commission based on the size of the property and the quality of the natural features up to 50% of the existing wetland, floodplain, open water bodies, and "wet" storm water detention/retention areas on the site may be counted as part of the open space required for a PUD with residential land uses.
-Detention ponds or drainage facilities that do not provide a natural appearance and are not incorporated into the overall plan as an amenity, as determined by the village, shall not be included as required open space. - 2.
+The following design requirements apply: - With Village Council approval after recommendation by the Planning Ι. Commission based on the size of the property and the quality of the natural features up to 50% of the existing wetland, floodplain, open water bodies, and "wet" storm water detention/retention areas on the site may be counted as part of the open space required for a PUD with residential land uses.
+Detention ponds or drainage facilities that do not provide a natural appearance and are not incorporated into the overall plan as an amenity, as determined by the Village, shall not be included as required open space. - 2.
 Qualifying open space must be interconnected and accessible to all users within the PUD.
 Scattered inaccessible remnant lands shall not be considered usable.
-Open spaces shall be clearly identified and provide access to the site's most important natural features. - Usable open space shall not include the area of any public or private road, the area of any easement providing access to the site, or the area of any commercial recreation use. - In addition to the preservation of the most important natural features, where possible additional open space shall be located and designed to preserve or create a buffer from adjacent land uses where appropriate. - 5.
+Open spaces shall be clearly identified and provide access to the site's most important natural features. - Usable open space shall not include the area of any public or private road, 3. the area of any easement providing access to the site, or the area of any commercial recreation use. - 4.
+In addition to the preservation of the most important natural features, where possible additional open space shall be located and designed to preserve or create a buffer from adjacent land uses where appropriate. - 5.
 Floodplain areas shall be preserved as permanent open space. - 6.
 Open space shall be within or contiguous to the PUD.
 Open space that is not contiguous to the PUD shall be prohibited. - 7.
 The useable open space shall be set aside by the developer through a recorded irrevocable conveyance, such as a deed restriction that runs with the land, conservation easement, or other instrument as approved by the Village Council after review by the Village Attorney, assuring that the open space will be developed according to the site plan and never changed to another use.
-The conveyance shall: - Indicate permitted use(s) to which the required open space is restricted. - Establish maintenance standards and a maintenance schedule. - Provide for the assessment of the private property owners by the village for the village's actual, administrative and legal costs incurred in the maintenance of the open space and/or enforcement of other requirements of the conveyance. - d.
-If accepted by the Village Council, the open space may be conveyed to the village for the use of the general public. - M. Compatibility standards.
-The proposed uses and design of the PUD development shall be harmonious with the character of the surrounding area in terms of density, intensity of use, size and height of buildings, architecture and other impacts.
+The conveyance shall: - Indicate permitted use(s) to which the required open space is a. restricted. - b.
+Establish maintenance standards and a maintenance schedule. - c.
+Provide for the assessment of the private property owners within the PUD for the ongoing maintenance of the open space.

-Section 3.21.D.8.i - 3.21.E.13
+Section 3.21.F - 3.21.F.2.a.ii